Skip to content

 Taking you on a tour to a hundred million years ago, Aven d’Orgnac is a vast cave with tons of formations.
 You can start your activities at the cave by watching the introductory film that shows how caves were formed in the Ardèche.
 This is the fit warmup before coming face to face with the subterranean landscapes in the cave.

-The cave is divided into three chambers, the first of which is the De Joly Chamber, which includes a majestic 10,000 m² rocky landscape with ceilings reaching heights of up to 30 meters.
+The cave is divided into three chambers, the first of which is the De Joly Chamber, which includes a majestic 10,000 m² rocky landscape with ceilings reaching heights of up to 30 metres.
 The chamber includes a number of remarkable concretions varying from the colossal to the extremely delicate.

 The second chamber is called the Chaos Chamber.
 The chamber is full of different illuminated sections, and inside the chamber, you will find out how water has sculpted the limestone rock over time, moulding a magnificent masterpiece with translucent tinges of purple, brown, and ochre.